fleeforezz/Obsidian/Jso_document/06 - Projects/Airport Magament System/Heathrow Airport Management Designs.md

 			+ Contract fees
 		+ Input ID of a contract want to assign
 		+ The system will popup a message to confirm assign contract
-		+ If confirmed assign the system will through a success message, else cancel message
+		+ If confirmed assign the system will throw a success message, else cancel assign message
 		+ Return to contract menu
 	3. Cancel a contract
 	4. UnActive a contract